 By completing your Bucket List or part of it, you will walk into the new week with a sense of accomplishment, clear head, and weight off your shoulders.

 Side note, it is ok to pamper yourself a little for the crazy week you just put in, make sure to do this every once in a while.

 These tips and tricks are here as suggestions and if you decide to try them out that is great but what we would love is to hear some tips and tricks that you could share!

 We are a growing workforce and the more help from each other, to each other, the better.

 So, what are some tips and tricks that you can recommend to your peers?
 Let us know in the comments below!

 For other tips and tricks read, 9 Ways to Improve Your Organization Skills.

-World Class Assistant is returning to Atlanta, GA, Washington, D.C., Chicago, IL, and Las Vegas, NV for 2019.
+Register now for one of the four cities WCA is being offered in!
 To learn more about how you can obtain your CWCA Designation please visit our World Class Assistant Page.